Easy Lemon Bundt Cake

 - Combine all cake ingredients in a bowl and beat until thick and smooth, about 3 minutes.

 - Pour into the prepared pan.
-Bake 45 minutes or until a toothpick inserted into the center of the cake comes out clean.
+Bake for 45 minutes or until a toothpick inserted into the center of the cake comes out clean.

-- When cake is removed from the oven, let cool for about 10 minutes.
-Then poke some holes over the surface of the cake with a long pronged fork.
-Drizzle part of the glaze over the cake.
-Invert cake onto a cake plate.
+- Invert the cake onto a cake plate.
 Poke the top surface of the cake with the fork and drizzle the rest of the glaze over the cake.

 - Let cool completely before serving.